-Let work know as soon as possible if you can’t come in because of illness.
-If you’re not physically able to do this, ask a friend or family member to call on your behalf.
+Let work know as soon as possible if you can’t work, whether it’s remote or in person, because of illness.
+If you’re not physically able to do this, don’t just forget about it.
+Make sure to ask a friend or family member to call on your behalf.

 When will I receive sick pay?

-Your employer could start paying you the minimum Statutory Sick Pay (SSP) after four days of absence due to illness, if there isn’t a company policy in place.
-The standard rate for SSP is £87.55 a week.
-Your employer will work out a daily rate, if necessary, by dividing the weekly rate by the number of days you’d normally work in that week.
+Your employer can start paying you the minimum Statutory Sick Pay (SSP) after four days of sick leave a.k.a the qualifying day, if there isn’t a company policy in place.
+We should mention that the standard rate for SSP is £96.35 a week.
+And your employer will work out a daily rate, if necessary, by dividing the weekly rate by the number of days you’d normally work in that week.

-Some sick pay schemes are at the employer’s discretion, which means your employer can choose not to give you sick pay if he/she feels it’s unwarranted.
-However, your employer still has to comply with what you could reasonably expect from SSP.
-If your employer decides not to pay you – for whatever reason – he/she must not favour one employee over another.
-This is discrimination.
+Some sick pay schemes are at the employer’s discretion, which means your employer can choose not to give you sick pay if they feel it’s unwarranted.
+But your employer is still legally obligated to comply with what you could reasonably expect from SSP.

 Can anyone get SSP?